basho/riak_ql/docs/the_query_pipeline.md

 ### Query Validation Before Execution - Overview

-The output of the lexer/parser is a valid SQL statement - but that doesn't not correspond to a valid query.
+The output of the lexer/parser is a valid SQL statement - but one that does not correspond to a valid query.
 There are three different types of validation that the query must pass before it is executable:

 * do the fields in various query clauses correspond to fields in the underlying declared table defined by a `CREATE TABLE` statement?
 The clauses that must be checked are: